mindis/csbin/DataStructures_01_Lists.md

 	| 0 | 1 | 2 | 3 |

 While a Linked List stores each data item separately in memory.
-Each data item is part of a Node which links to the item before and after it.
+Each data item is part of a LinkedListNode which links to the item before and after it.
 The list has a Head and a Tail, which are the first and last nodes in the list, respectively.